sakaki-/gentoo-on-rpi-64bit/README.md

 * The Pi3 uses the first (`vfat`) partition of the microSD card (`/dev/mmcblk0p1`) for booting.
 The various (closed-source) firmware files pre-installed there may are managed by the `sys-boot/rpi3-64bit-firmware` package (see [below](#boot_fw)).
 Once booted, this first partition will be mounted at `/boot`, and you may wish to check or modify the contents of the files `/boot/cmdline.txt` and `/boot/config.txt`.

 * Because of licensing issues (specifically, [`bindist`](https://packages.gentoo.org/useflags/bindist) compliance), Mozilla Firefox has been distributed in its 'developer' edition - named 'Aurora'.
 Bear in mind that this app will take quite a long time (20 to 30 seconds) to start on first use, as it sets up its local storage in `~/.mozilla/<...>`.
-   > Firefox works, but can feel a rather sluggish at times on the Pi.
+   > Firefox works, but can feel rather sluggish at times on the Pi.
 To improve it, turn on fetch pipelining and the improved back-end cache via about:config; see [these instructions](https://www.maketecheasier.com/speed-up-firefox-http-pipelining/) for example, and also [here](https://gist.github.com/amorgner/6746802).
    * I have also pre-installed the lighter-weight Links browser on the image, in case you would like to use this in preference to Firefox.
+   * For additional security, you can consider running Firefox inside an X11 `firejail` sandbox.
+See [these notes](https://wiki.gentoo.org/wiki/Sakaki%27s_EFI_Install_Guide/Sandboxing_the_Firefox_Browser_with_Firejail) for further details (the setup described therein *will* work on `arm64`; I use it configured that way on my own RPi3s).
 * It is a similar story with the Mozilla Thunderbird mail client.
 Its `bindist`-compliant developer edition (installed on the image) is named 'Earlybird'.
   * Claws Mail has also been pre-installed on the image, if you want a lighter-weight, but still fully featured, mail client.